 Try to include some practical examples that relate to your experience and your goals.

 Don’t be tempted to fill your essay with lots of fluff.
 Be concise and make every sentence count.

 Aim to round off your essay with a suitable conclusion.
-Your conclusion should make reference to the theme of your statement.
+Your conclusion should refer to the theme of your statement.

 Have someone else read your statement before you submit it.
 It’s always a good idea to get one of your professors to read over it.
-They will most likely have read many of them over the years and any input could be invaluable to you.
+They will most likely have read many of them over the years, and any input could be invaluable.

 At the risk of stating the obvious, check your spelling and grammar thoroughly.
 This is absolutely crucial.
-Submitting a personal statement which contains grammatical or spelling errors will only make you seem sloppy and disorganized.
-Make sure you get someone you can trust to proof read your essay, several times!
+Submitting a personal statement that contains grammatical or spelling errors will only make you seem sloppy and disorganized.
+Make sure you get someone you can trust to proofread your essay several times!

 Don’t underestimate the amount of work required in putting together a good personal statement.
-Leaving it too late could be a disaster and you’ll regret it.
+Leaving it too late could be a disaster, and you’ll regret it.
 Ensure that you leave plenty of time.
-It could take several months to draft and to redraft until you have the perfect essay.
+It could take several months to draft and redraft until you have the perfect essay.